 The Cosmic down features the same taffeta nylon lining but boasts only 600 hydrophobic down fill power, which is significantly less than what the VersaLite offers and may be a deal breaker for any backpacker that naturally sleeps cold.

-Nemo’s Sonic Down Sleeping Bag comes close to the VersaLite in price, at approximately $429.90 – $559.95.
+Nemo’s Sonic Down Sleeping Bag comes close to the VersaLite in price, generally.
 Although it is only rated to 15ºF, the Sonic Down’s Thermo Gills allow you to control the warmth of the sleeping bag on milder nights by as much as 20°F without letting the cold leak in.

 The VersaLite is a dependable choice for hiking in most climates, but you’ll want to look for an even more advanced sleeping bag if you dare to venture colder than 10ºF.